5-HT3 antagonist: Structure-activity relationship

 5-HT3 receptor antagonists share the same pharmacophore.
 An aromatic moiety (preferably indole), a linking acyl group capable of hydrogen bonding interactions, and a basic amine (nitrogen) can be regarded as the key pharmacophoric elements of the known 5-HT3receptor antagonists.
 There are steric limitations of the aromatic binding site and although two hydrogen-bonding interactions are possible on the heterocyclic linking group (oxadiazole capable of accepting two hydrogen bonds), only one is essential for high affinity.
 An optimal environment of the basic nitrogen is when its constrained within an azabicyclic system with the highest affinity observed for systems with nitrogen at the bridgehead position and secondary amines being more potent.
 The 5-HT3 receptor can only accommodate small substituents on the charged amine, a methyl group being optimal.
 The optimal distance between the aromatic binding site and the basic amine is 8,4-8,9 Å and it is best if a two-carbon linkage separates the oxadiazole and the nitrogen.
 An increasing substitution of R increases affinity.
 The most potent antagonists of 5-HT3 receptors have a 6-membered aromatic ring, and they usually have 6,5 heterocyclic rings.
 No correlation has been found between the lipophilicity of compounds and the 5-HT3 receptor affinities.
 Since most of the known 5-HT3 antagonists are ester or amide derivatives they are potentially susceptible to hydrolysis, which could be avoided by incorporating H-bond acceptors within a 5-membered heteroaromatic ring.

 Structure-activity relationship (SAR) studies of LGIC receptor ligands are valuable to investigate their structure and function.
 An antagonist-like molecule with low intrinsic activity (ia) decreases the frequency of channel-opening and the permeability of ions.
 Small lipophilic C5 (R1) (see fig. 5) substituents afford compounds with potent antagonism which indicates that the C5 substituent may fit in a narrow, hydrophobic groove of the binding region in the receptor.
 It seems that the amino acid residues that interact with the C7 (R2) substituents have little to do with ligand binding but play a big role in ion channel gating.
-Sterically bulky substituents show a greater interaction with the gating amino acid residues and favor the open conformation af the ion channel because of sterical repulsion.
+Sterically bulky substituents show a greater interaction with the gating amino acid residues and favor the open conformation of the ion channel because of sterical repulsion.

 Ondansetron is a racemate but the stereochemistry of the asymmetric carbon atom is not an important factor in the 5-HT3 receptor interaction.
 Annelation of the 1,7-positions of the indole nucleus of ondansetron results in increased affinity for the receptor.

 A methyl- group appears to be as effective functionally as a chlorine in the R position (see fig. 6).
 The carbonyl group is responsible for a strong interaction with the receptor and contributes significantly to the binding process.
 This carbonyl group is completely coplanar with the adjacent aromatic ring, indicating that the receptor-bound conformation corresponds to one of the most stable conformations of this group in the flexible compounds.